-The registration fee is $50 and a commitment to raise additional funds from family, friends, colleagues, and businesses (we will help you raise the funds and it is easier than one might think).
-These funds will support Mile High 360's year-round (after school, weekend, and summertime) programming.
+The registration fee starts at $50 and goes as high at $1,000 (Choose the amount that is right for you).
+And, there is a commitment to raise additional funds from family, friends, colleagues, and businesses (we will help you raise the funds and it is easier than one might think).
+These funds will support Mile High 360's summertime programming.
+Because there is no overhead on this event, all of the money we raise goes to supporting the students!

 The Make Miles Matter Cycling Series is designed to be fun.
 There will be no road closures; however, we do not expect to share the road with any cars, as Zwift does not put cars into its virtual routes.
-In addition to Zwift's local laws regarding traffic impediment, please follow these general rules:
+In addition to Zwift's local laws regarding traffic impediment, please follow these general rules, if you choose to ride to Lookout Mt or in public:

-HELMET USE IS NOT REQUIRED—please wear your helmet level on your head and keep your chinstrap buckled, if you feel that biking in the house is a danger to your or your family.
+HELMET USE IS REQUIRED FOR "LIVE" RIDING—please wear your helmet level on your head and keep your chinstrap buckled, if you feel that biking in the house is a danger to your or your family.

 REMEMBER THAT THIS EVENT IS TAKING PLACE ON OPEN ROADS.
-Motorized traffic will not be present.
+Motorized traffic will be present.

 BE PREDICTABLE.
 Group riding requires more attention to predictability than riding alone.
 Other riders expect you to continue straight ahead at a constant speed unless you indicate differently.